We will work together to go beyond innovation theory and theater to make innovation happen and get tangible results.

 Leading innovation requires executives and managers to work differently than they do with core business teams.
 They need to regularly roll-up their sleeves and work with innovation teams (instead of delegate), take smart risks (instead of searching for low-risk options), and move fast (instead of following the corporate calendar).
 Add to that the priorities, metrics, and incentives that reward a focus on today, and it’s no wonder that the average lifespan of an innovation team is 3-4 years.

 Defy the odds and set yourself and your teams up for long-term success.
-Using one-on-one coaching, 365 feedback, post-meeting debriefs, and a host of other tools, we’ll work together to help you build the mindset and skills required to lead successful innovation efforts.
+Using one-on-one coaching, 360-degree feedback, post-meeting debriefs, and a host of other tools, we’ll work together to help you build the mindset and skills required to lead successful innovation efforts.

 Let’s be honest, there are no quick-fixes when it comes to innovation.